 To remove coordinators from the Better Impact account, please email your request to ucvolunt@ucalgary.ca.

 It is important that administrative access to Better Impact is removed promptly if a coordinator leaves the role.
 RMI should be advised immediately.
 Additionally, an annual review should be done in case changes were overlooked as they occurred.

+Succession Planning

+As you would with any other employee’s task or responsibility, it is important to know who will fill in or take over in the absence of a Better Impact administrator.
+The administrative roles should be included in their job description and list of duties so this responsibility can be passed on to their successor.
+In all cases, to protect the security of the data contained within Better Impact, if someone no longer needs admin access, please advise Risk Management & Insurance immediately.

 Minimum Volunteers’ Legislative Requirements in Better Impact